lochungtin/lochungtin.github.io/study/README.md

 ## [DPhil Medical Physics and Bioengineering](./dphil.md)

+This is a partnered PhD program between UCL and Leo Cancer Care Ltd. The research focus for this program is understanding and evaluating the performance of segmentation techniques for medical scans.
+Due to NDAs, details cannot be disclosed about the research.

 | Institute                     | Duration       | Final Grade |
 | :---------------------------- | :------------- | :---------: |
 | [University College London]() | 2023 - Current | **Pending** |